callous4567/UoE-Projects/master-streams/readme.md

 # Frequentist characterization of structure in angular momentum space with hierarchical clustering

 This is the GitHub repository for my (poorly named, I know- I don't know what I was thinking!)
 Masters Thesis.
 You'll find all the code I used here.
-I'll do my best to clean it up a bit and perhaps add some documentation, but I make no promises.
+I'll do my best to clean it up a bit *in the future* and perhaps add some documentation, but I make no promises.
 I'm a somewhat busy guy, after all! *wink*

 ## What the hell does that title even mean?